CutmanMike/gvhre/Traits.md

 Your traits need to also be registered via an ACS open script, but this is covered in [Classes.md](Classes.md) as you can register your class at the same time.

+## Testing

+To test your traits, hop into an offline skirmish or singleplayer level with your class and type **GVHD** on the console.
+This will open up the trait debug menu.
+From there you can see how your traits will appear in the trait selector, and also select them for testing!
+(Note: **sv_cheats** must be true to use this menu).

 ## Next Steps

 Now that you've got a trait inventory item ready, it's time to decide how your class should use this trait.
 You can do something basic such as doing an A_JumpIfInventory to check if a player owns Trait_(TRAIT NAME HERE) to perform an alternative action, or use a TriggeredTrait to execute an ACS script that does all the work.